ZeroEkkusu/foundrycli.py/README.md

 # foundrycli.py (🔥, 🐍)

-**`foundrycli.py`** is a Python library I have made for personal use; now open source.
+**`foundrycli.py`** is a Python library I've made for personal use; now open source.

-It let's you access `forge` and `cast` CLIs from Python scripts and correctly handles the output, with some handy features.
+It let's you access `forge` and `cast` CLIs from Python scripts and correctly handles the output, with some handy features:

 ### Features